Reiryoku-Technologies/Mida-Documentation/src/documentation/trading/trades.md

 # Trades
-Trades are represented by the `MidaTrade` class.
+Trades are represented by the `MidaTrade` API.
 A trade (or deal) is the result of an order execution and represents the transaction occurred to entirely or partially fill the order requested volume.
 An order can be executed entirely or partially with one or more trades.